Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 ## Design

 The corefile management functionality is divided into two main services.
-	1. Coredump generation service.
+	1. Core-dump generation service.
 	2. Tech-support data export service.

-## 2.1 Core Dump Generation ser
+## 2.1 Core-dump generation service

 1. Core files are usually generated when process terminates unexpectedly.
 Typical conditions are access violations, termination signals (except SIGKILL), etc.,
 2.  ulimit configuration might prevent generation of core due to size configurations.
 We need to ensure this is not the case.